mgreiler/se-unlocked/Transcripts/EP_07_Charity_Majors.md

 my, my friend, Christine, who was also at Parse, she had had a different, but similar experience.
 I mean, we decided to build this.
 And it was only over the course of that first year, 2016.
-When we started talking to users that we started to realize just how much anger there was out there at tools that you know, and these tools that they're great tools.
+When we started talking to users that we started to realize just how much anger there was out there at the tools that you know, and these tools that they're great tools.
 I'm not trying to shit talk them, you know, they're great tools.
 And when they started shelling out a lot of money for them, they genuinely solved their problems.
 It was, it was like magic.
-You know, um, that was mostly like all of these tools were started back in the days of the monolith and now like we've blown up the monoloth, and now it hops to network and, and so we can't use the debuggers anymore.
+You know, um, that was mostly like all of these tools were started back in the days of the monolith and now like we've blown up the monolith, and now it hops to network and, and so we can't use the debuggers anymore.
 And yet.
 The tools that we use to try and understand it and monitor it really hadn't changed.
 And there's, there was just this enormous, like we started talking about the things that we were doing